vbier/habpanelviewer/app/src/main/assets/help.md

     Number Tablet_NoiseLevel

 > Note that this is not a scientific measurement, but rather an approximation.
+It also is an experimental feature
+> that does not work with every Android version.

 ### <a name="url"/>URL
 Allows to set the URL of the currently display page as value of an openHAB string item.